LauraGnc/Gergana-VocalAssistant/README.md

 - Send email
 - Play songs (playlist)

-The script for the Vocal Assistant is done.
+&#x1F539; The script for the Vocal Assistant is done.
-I am now in the process of building a desktop app to put the Vocal Assistant in it.

-&#x1F539; Thinking about Qt Creator for now.